One of our counsellors will get in touch with you soon!

 The tool offers RC2, RC$, DES, Triple DES, Triple DES 12 encryption along with a few hashing options.
 Triple DES can be used to provide a stronger encryption along with MD5 hash.
 The file can be password protected and all these combined provides a strong steganography as well as crypto options.

 Step 3: Choose encryption, hashing, and password for target file and click finish.
-You are asked to save the file and done.
+You are asked to save the file and done (also consider checking out this career guide for cyber security Jobs).

 The tool can be downloaded here.